 We saw some Spring Klein Jazzercise following the Houston Aztec Dancing & Drum performance.
 What my husband and I were most interested in viewing was the Dog Costume Contest among the many other performances that day.

 There were adult as well as a kid entry, and we so enjoyed seeing how the contestants dressed themselves as well as their canine companions.

 This little mermaid outfit was the grand prize winner.
 It was cute from all angles.

 Local artists had displays of their work in booths hoping to make some sales that day.

-No one had to depart this festival scene hungry because there were a number of food trucks on site.
+No one had to depart this festival scene hungry because there were several food trucks on site.
 One even offered doggie treats!
 Many people in addition to those taking part in the dog costume contest had their pets with them that day.
-This was a true family friendly event.
+Creekfest was a real family-friendly event.
 Even the furry friends seemed to be enjoying it.

 An area near the back parking lot of these many campus buildings was an outdoor gymnastic area set up for kids.
 Nearby was the petting zoo.

 If you have not yet attended Creekfest, put it on your calendar for next year.
-It is well worth the effort to attend and enjoy.
-Location of this multi-structure campus and the site of Creekfest: 6823 Cypresswood Dr., Spring, Texas 77379.
+It is well worth the effort to participate in and enjoy.
+Location of this multi-structure campus and the site of Creekfest is 6823 Cypresswood Dr., Spring, Texas 77379.